Learning Neural Constitutive Laws From Motion Observations for Generalizable PDE Dynamics: Experiments

 \paragraph{Our Methods} In addition to our results after a full training (\envOurs{}), we also present the performance of our method at the initial stage (\envOursInit{}) without training using \Cref{loss:neural} in order to emphasize the efficacy of learning.

-\paragraph{Oracles} We consider two oracles with extra knowledge that is inaccessible to other methods. \envLabeledData{} \citep{as2022mechanics} utilizes labeled ground truth of $\pkstress$ and $\deformGradNew$ for supervision instead of the motion observations. \envSysID{} \citep{ma2022risp} assumes a given constitutive model and identifies only the material parameters (e.g., Young's modulus).
+\paragraph{Oracles} We consider two oracles with extra knowledge that is normally inaccessible. \envLabeledData{} \citep{as2022mechanics} utilizes labeled ground truth of $\pkstress$ and $\deformGradNew$ for supervision instead of the motion observations. \envSysID{} \citep{ma2022risp} assumes a given constitutive model and identifies only the material parameters (e.g., Young's modulus).

 \paragraph{Implementation Details} For training, we load a cubic object with 1k homogeneous material points at the center of a box with a fixed linear and angular velocity.
 We simulate the cube's motion for a total of 1k time steps with a step size of 5e-4s.
 We generate \emph{one single} trajectory for each environment as the training dataset.
 For our neural networks, we use a 3-layer multilayer perceptron (MLP) with 64 neurons per layer.
 Our quantitative results report the average mean square error every 5 frames since \envGNN{} is trained with 5$\times$ step size following \citep{sanchez2020learning}.
 We provide more implementation details in \Cref{sec:details}.